wafflejs/wafflejs.github.io/routes/sponsorship/index.md

   women to enter the STEM field.
 - **Student sponsorships:**
   We sponsor students to come to the event so they can meet more people in the industry.
-So far, we’ve had students from Hackbright and Hack Reactor.
+So far, we’ve had students from Waterloo, Stanford, Hackbright, and Hack Reactor.
 - **Diverse speakers:**
   We make sure that we have a wide range of speakers at each of our events, with an eye toward gender, racial, and socioeconomic diversity.